 You know what 2018 is going to bring?
 No?
 Well… me neither – for the most part anyway.
-See, Jump has revealed January’s additions to their lovely subscription-based platform, and the fun doesn’t even end there as at the time of writing, there’s a rather favorable 50% discount!
+See, Jump has revealed January’s additions to their lovely subscription-based platform, and the fun doesn’t even end there as, at the time of writing, a rather favorable 50% discount is active!

 Now, as with December’s additions, January’s new games will be brought to the platform over the course of, well, the entire month.
 At a rate of two each week, most likely, seeing how the plan is to add a grand total of eight this time around.
 Oh, and that lovely list can be perused below.
 First up (as in, this week’s additions), a game of robotic arms known as Pivot Pilot, and demonic forces are causing trouble in Elliot Quest!

 Note: I will be updating with links (and video embeds), as each title becomes available on Jump.

 From Deadspot Games, this challenging and unique puzzle platformer has players take simultaneous control of a boy named Eli and a giant robot arm.
 Eli is mysteriously trapped in a testing facility and has to make his way through a series of dangerous experiments by cooperating with the robot arm.
 Players will need to avoid spikes, dodge saw blades, hide from turrets, watch out for lasers, ride the robot arm, utilize the gravity beams, and more to escape the gruesome facility.